Manage Access Requests#

 Creates an Access Request, serialized as a signed Verifiable Credential.

-A server-side code can use the function to create requests.
+Server-side code can use the function to create Access Requests.

 Important